Open Banking and use in tenant referencing

 Tenancy commitment and payment validation

-Copy references for the landlord
+Copy references for landlords and letting agents

 Conclusion

-Click here for information regarding our £99.95 rent guarantee provided with free full referencing.
+Click here for information regarding our rent guarantee provided with free full referencing.